ellysh/video-game-bots/InGameBots/example.md

 5. Scroll up in the memory dump sub-window to find first non-zero byte at the assumed object's border.
 Select this byte by a left mouse click on it.

 5. Press the *Shift+F3* key to open the "Set memory breakpoint" dialog.
-Select "Read access" and "Write access" checkboxes in the dialog.
+Select "Read access" and "Write access" check-boxes in the dialog.
 Then press "OK" button.
 Now the memory breakpoint is set.

 6. Continue an execution of the Diablo 2 application by *F9* key.
 The application can be stopped on several events.
 One of them is our memory breakpoint.
 Other event, which happens often, is a break on the guarded memory page access.
 You can check, what kind of event is happened in the status bar at the bottom of the OllyDbg window.
 Now you should continue application's execution until the application do not get the "Running" status.